Joe Joyce and Tony Yoka prove it’s no longer a given that winning the biggest prize in the amateur ranks immediately leads to pro heavyweight success.

 Anthony Joshua, who used the Lewis blueprint of waiting a year until turning pro after his success in 2012, became world champion after just two and a half years in the pro ranks.

 Fast forward to the class of 2016, and several factors have stifled their progress.
-The pandemic hasn’t helped, but looking at their records, all four who claimed a medal in Rio have seen a significant reduction in the number of fights undertaken.
+The pandemic didn’t help for two years, but looking at their records, all four who claimed a medal in Rio have seen a significant reduction in the number of fights undertaken.

-And not since Audley Harrison won gold in 2000 has none of the top four super heavyweight contenders from a Games failed to make an impression at the very top level in the 200 pounds plus division.
+And not since Audley Harrison won gold in 2000 has none of the top four super heavyweight contenders from a Games failed to make an impression at the very top level.

-Bronze medalists Filip Hrgovic and Ivan Dychko are 12-0 and 9-0, respectively.
-Only Hrgovic has a world title chance in the offing over the next two years.
+Bronze medalists Filip Hrgovic and Ivan Dychko are still undefeated.
+But only Hrgovic has a world title chance in the offing over the next two years.

-Joe Joyce, who controversially claimed silver, has made the most waves as European champion, but it still only 12 fights in and at least twelve months from getting a shot at the world title.
+Joe Joyce, who controversially claimed silver, has made the most waves as European champion.
+However, he’s in the same boat as Hrgovic and still at least twelve months from getting a shot at the world title.